 Fraud is an unfortunate part of business.
 It can happen anywhere and to anyone, and sometimes can be at the hands of seemingly trustworthy people.
+In honor of International Fraud Awareness Week, we want to remind you just how easy it can be to fall victim to fraud.

 Business Fraud Scenario